CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Framework Design

 \subsection{\sys Compiler Frontend}

 \sys's frontend takes an annotated PyTorch program, compiles it into an IR, and deduces the owner of each intermediate tensor.
-The output is an otherwise standard PyTorch IR (export IR~\cite{export_ir}) with tensors annotated with owners.
+The output is an otherwise standard PyTorch export IR~\cite{export_ir} where tensors are annotated with owners.